Nucleation phenomena and extreme vulnerability of spatial k-core systems: Results

 In Fig.~\ref{fig:2}(a) we plot the value of $p_c$ as a function of $\zeta$.
 The value of the critical point increases with $\zeta$ until it reaches a maximum value at $\zeta_c=6$.
-The larger number of long-range links with increasing $\zeta$ enables the propagation of failures over a larger area of the network.
-As a result, a smaller number of initial removed nodes is needed to cause system collapse, leading to a larger value of $p_c$.
+For $\zeta$ below $\zeta_c=6$, larger $\zeta$ values enable the propagation of failures over a large area of the network.
+As a result, a smaller number of initial removed nodes is needed to cause system collapse, yielding for larger $\zeta$ a larger value of $p_c$.
 In this range, below $\zeta_c$ the phase transition remains continuous (Fig.~\ref{fig:1}(b)), indicating that failures do not propagate far enough to trigger an abrupt collapse.
-As a result, some areas of the network sustain limited damage while others are impacted more significantly.
-For example, Fig.~\ref{fig:2}(b) shows the stable GCC at $\zeta=4$, which exhibits clear fractal features at $p_c$, similar to percolation in a single lattice network~\cite{bunde2012fractals}.
-This is in marked contrast to the resulting structure of the GCC of a random network at $\zeta=100$ where the damage is spread uniformly throughout the network (Fig.~\ref{fig:2}(c)).
+As a result, at $p_c$ some areas of the network sustain limited damage while others are impacted more significantly.
+For example, the top left panel in Fig.~\ref{fig:2}(a) shows the resulting GCC at the end of the k-core percolation process for $\zeta=4$, which exhibits clear fractal features at $p_c$, similar to percolation in a single lattice network~\cite{bunde2012fractals}.
+This is in marked contrast to the resulting structure of the GCC of a random network at $\zeta=100$ where, just before collapsing, the damage is spread uniformly throughout the network (top right panel in Fig.~\ref{fig:2}(a)).

+For $\zeta$ values above $\zeta_c=6$ and smaller than the system length, the phase transition becomes discontinuous, as seen in Fig.~\ref{fig:1}(c), but the transition behavior is different for values close to $\zeta_c$ compared to much larger values of $\zeta$ of the order of system size, $L$.
+When $\zeta$ is above $\zeta_c$ but of the order of $\zeta_c$, the k-pruning now results in a drastically different mechanism, as shown in the bottom row of Fig.~\ref{fig:2}(a).
+After the random removal of the initial nodes, a large enough hole emerges spontaneously somewhere in the network, due to the random spatial disorder of nodes and links in the system.
+Once this hole emerges somewhere in the system the $\zeta$ links enable its propagation.
+This yields that the front of the hole spontaneously expands outwards until it consumes the entire network.
+Note also the simplified demonstration at the end of the Model Section and in the Supplementary Information.